-TU partnered with a landowner on restoration of a 500-foot section of bank on a popular recreational stretch of the Gunnison River that had been covered with concrete rip-rap.
-The armored bank was causing channel incision, and depositing sediment in undesirable location.
+In 2013 TU partnered with a landowner to remove a 500-foot section of concrete rip-rap on a popular recreational stretch of the Gunnison River.
+The armored bank was causing channel incision, and depositing sediment in undesirable locations downstream.
 Lack of vegetative cover and in-channel refuge increased trout susceptibility to low flows and increased water temperature.
-TU staff created a functional stream/riparian interface and increased river safety by removing concrete rip-rap bank armoring, constructing velocity control structures and reestablishing native vegetation.
-The combination of structures in the channel (boulders and woody debris) and vegetation on the bank will provide food and refuge for a variety of aquatic species, including trout.
+TU staff created a functional stream/riparian interface and increased river safety by removing concrete rip-rap and rebar embedding in the bank armoring.
+The constructed velocity control structures and work to reestablish native vegetation will provide bank stability and refuge for trout.

 Cary Denison, Gunnison River Project Coordinator